blowfishpro/B9-Aerospace/README.md

 B9 Aerospace includes an up-to-date ATM config for B9, the one included in ATM should be removed.

-While we take pains to ensure the parts are balanced in the stock drag model, we all use either NEAR or FAR.
-The stock drag model is unsupported.
-See below for links.
+B9 Aerospace requires Ferram Aerospace Research or NEAR.
+While the parts are balanced and will function in the stock model, it is unsupported, and the example craft provided will likely not even be able to take off.

+See the `Aerodynamics` section for links.

 ___________________________________